-CULTIVATING HEALTHY COMMUNITIES Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the United States Department of Agriculture.
+CULTIVATING HEALTHY COMMUNITIES

+Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the United States Department of Agriculture.
 University of Vermont Extension, Burlington, Vermont.
 University of Vermont Extension, and U.S. Department of Agriculture, cooperating, offer education and employment to everyone without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or familial status.
 Any reference to commercial products, trade names, or brand names is for information only, and no endorsement or approval is intended.

+COLLEGE OF AGRICULTURE AND LIFE SCIENCES

-Closing the Nutrient Loop Through an Innovative Organic Fertilizer Technology Field Tested for Vegetable Crops Results From Field Trials In May 2022, UVM Extension's Northwest Crop and Soils Team evaluated two nutrient-recovered fertilizers made from the treatment of anaerobically digested liquid dairy manure effluent with the Ag-Biotechnology developed by GSR Solutions in comparison to commercial chemical and organic fertilizers.
-The GSR fertilizers (3% N) and (4%N) were compared to North Country Organic Pro-Gro (5%N), soybean meal (6% N), hemp seed meal (5% N), urea (46% N), and an untreated control.
-There were no statistical differences between bean yield, dry matter yield, and yield moisture between the four treatments.
+Closing the Nutrient Loop Through an Innovative Organic Fertilizer Technology Field Tested for Table Beets Results From Field Trials In May 2022, UVM Extension's Northwest Crop and Soils Team trialed a couple of nutrient-recovered fertilizer made from the treatment of anaerobically digested liquid dairy manure effluent with the Ag-biotechnology developed by GSR Solutions in comparison to commercial chemical and organic fertilizers.
+The GSR fertilizers (3% N) and (4% N) were compared to North Country Organic Pro-Gro (5% N), soybean meal (6% N), hemp seed meal (5% N), urea (46% N), and an untreated control.
+There were no statistical differences between Beets yield as well as soil quality between the four treatments.
+Compared to the Pro-Gro, hemp seed meal, soybean meal, and urea, beets yield with the application of the GSR G4 was higher by 685 lbs/acre, 1,656 lbs/acre, 1,453 lbs/acre, and 906 lbs/acre respectively.
+The beet yield with GSR G3 was higher by 373 lbs/acre compared to hemp seed meal, and 170 lbs/acre than soybean meal.